30 Best Foods for All-Day Energy

-If you can barely keep your eyes open during the workday or have a tough time making it through that dreaded afternoon slump, it might me time to rethink your diet.
-Instead of popping open a sugary, belly-fattening energy drink or pouring yet another cup of coffee, load up on these nutrient-rich, energy-sustaining foods to keep you going all day long.
+If you can barely keep your eyes open during the workday or have a tough time making it through that dreaded afternoon slump, it might be time to rethink your diet.
+Instead of popping open a sugary, belly-fattening energy drink or pouring yet another cup of coffee, load up on these nutrient-rich, energy-sustaining foods that give you energy to keep you going all day long.

 Foods rich in complex carbs and protein are the best picks for all-day energy, according to the registered dietitians and nutrition experts we talked to.
 The goal is to keep your blood sugar stable and avoid those drastic spikes and dips that will leave you feeling starving and sluggish.
-So stock up on these powerful foods, and keep your energy up from breakfast through dessert.
-To keep up your energy levels and burn fat, check out The 55 Best Ways to Boost Your Metabolism.
+So stock up on these powerful foods that give you energy, and keep your energy levels up from breakfast through dessert.

 “One of my favorite energy-boosting foods is salmon.
 Chock-full of nutrients, salmon is a food that contributes to many positive health benefits, including energy levels, thanks to B vitamins, particularly B12 which may help boost energy and fight fatigue naturally.
 Additionally, salmon is one of the few natural sources of vitamin D, which may also help combat fatigue, causing you to feel more energized.” — Rima Kleiner, MS, RD

 “Steel cut oats raise blood sugar less than rolled oats and have more health benefits due to the way they are processed.
 Steel cut oats are never cooked and start from the whole grain that is passed through sharp, steel blades that cut the oats into thin slices.
 This helps the oats retain more fiber and protein and provides a dense and hearty texture, so I find them more satisfying than a bowl of instant or traditional oats.” — Chelsea Elkin MS, RD, CDN